Have questions about IBCD? Find answers to some of our most common questions below.

 The camp begins at 8:15 am and lasts until 12:30 pm.
 Lunch will start serving at 12:00 pm.

 The drop-off period is between 8:00 – 8:15 am.
-The pick-up period is between 12:30 – 12:45 pm.
+Please pick up your child by 12:30 pm.

 We recommend that the campers show up a little earlier on Monday morning to allow time for them to change into their uniforms.